If you buy products through the links on this page, we may earn a commission. Learn more.

 Delta-8 products have become popular because they’re a legal alternative to marijuana and THC in states where they’re illegal.

-Other states may also decide to outlaw it in the future.
+Other states may decide to outlaw or regulate it in the future.

 Future of Delta-8 THC in West Virginia

 Delta-8 THC is currently legal in West Virginia.
-However, it is difficult to say if it will remain this way.
+But it’s difficult to say if it will remain this way.